koriavinash1/Stock-Price-Forecasting-Using-Artificial-Intelligence/README.md

 # Stock-Price-Forecasting-Using-Artificial-Intelligence

-New approach for stock market prediction using Artificial Intiligance
+New approach for stock market prediction using Artificial Intelligence

 ## Techniques used

 > Bidirectional LSTM on historical data